Personalization in B2B Ecommerce: How Can This Be Implemented in Practical Terms?

 Which Contents and Functions Can Be Personalized?

-Where can the offerings and customer experiences be personalized in B2B ecommerce?
 Short answer: At all touch points along the customer journey.
-There are several ecommerce personalization examples to draw inspiration from.
+There are several examples of e-commerce personalization from which to draw inspiration.
 Let’s look at some typical aspects of B2B commerce.

 Search function